AndrewPBartson/super-trucker/README.md

 # SuperTrucker

 A web application for planning long-distance multi-day road trips.
 The user enters the starting point, destination, and number of miles to drive each day.
-The end result is a trip route and schedule.
-Each location on the schedule has weather forecast for that time, up to seven days in the future.
+The application produces a trip route including schedule and weather reports all along the route.

 - - -